9 Easy Ways to Get New Ideas

 - Another extension?
 Different markets?

 Sometimes subtracting something from your subject yields new ideas.

-Trimming down ideas, objects, and processes may gradually narrow the subject down to its truly necessary part or function–or spotlight a part that is appropriate for some other use.
+Trimming down ideas, objects, and processes may gradually narrow the subject down to its necessary part or function or spotlight a part appropriate for some other use.

 - What if this were smaller?
 Understate?

 - Can I omit something?
 Delete?
 Subtract?
-What’s not necessary?
+What’s unnecessary?

 - Should I divide it?
 Split it up?
 Separate it into different parts?